MSLNZ/msl-loadlib/docs/faq.rst

 version 6.14.5) so there may not be anything you need to do.
 If the `server32` executable is not bundled, you can specify the absolute path to the `server32` executable as the ``include_files`` option for the ``build_exe`` command.

+You may also wish to :ref:`refreeze` and add your custom server to your application.

 .. _PyInstaller: https://pyinstaller.org/en/stable/
 .. _cx-Freeze: https://cx-freeze.readthedocs.io/en/latest/index.html